terrapower/armi/doc/user/inputs.rst

 Troubleshooting
 ---------------
-MatProps includes significant error checking to avoid invalid states or returning inaccurate data.
+The ``armi.matProps`` package includes error checking to avoid invalid states or returning inaccurate data.
 Any error found raises an ``Exception`` that includes a helpful message.
 The four broad categories of matProps errors are:

 * Invalid file format
 * Failed node value check